typedb/typedb-docs/0001-typedb/02-dev/04-write.md

 [Pattern syntax](03-match.md#pattern-syntax) section.
 </div>

-The `insert` query is the only query that can be without a `match` clause.
+The `insert` query is the only data query that can be without a `match` clause.
 In that case the pattern in the `insert` clause will be used exactly once per query.

 In case there is a `match` clause before an `insert` clause then the number of inserts will depend on the number of